Pet Health Library

 After a 4-week rest period, either post-surgery or following treatment with medication, physical rehabilitation can help your dog recover more fully and achieve maximum function of their limbs.
 Methods such as laser therapy (below), hydrotherapy, and acupuncture are just a few of the tools that can help get your pup back on their feet.
 Your rehabilitation specialist will design a program tailored to your dog’s needs.

 Regular exercise is very important to intervertebral disc health.
 Daily 20- to 30-minute walks, on a level surface are ideal for keeping your dog’s back healthy.
 Because discs are the shock absorbers of the spine, at-risk dogs should not be allowed to run on stairs or jump from furniture or high places.
 Doggie steps or ramps are recommended to help these dogs get on and off furniture safely.
 Regular exercise also promotes weight control, which is vital to keeping stress off the joints of the back and limbs.
-Feeding a balanced diet with antioxidants will help keep the disc healthy.
+Feeding a balanced diet with antioxidants will help keep the discs healthy.

 Despite these efforts, IVDD may still occur.
 In that instance, discontinuing all physical activity and seeking veterinary care is the best course of action.